gumberss/FinanceControlinatorDocs/Features/Identity/v1/Identity Architecture.md

 5. Add JWT variables to the expense microservice docker file
 6. Change docker-compose for dev to provide the DEV environment variables
 7. Create a login screen in the mobile app
+### So far, we authenticate in the app
+### Now we need to make the user see only they data
+1.Add userId claim to JWT
+1. Create a table user in each microservice that keep the user id
+2. Segregate data for each user, filtering queries by user

 ### Steps for production #Future #WhenCloud
 1. Add JWT variables to kubernets